pintux/ts-boilerplate/README.md

 This project is a simple boilerplate to start new projects in TypeScript.
 It includes testing and code coverage mocks and configuration.

 The project is configured to put built sources into the `dist` directory, while compiled tests are kept in the `test` directory.
+Tests can be written in TypeScript or JavaScript.

 See `package.json` to discover all the defined scripts.